 Are You Globalizing Your Skill Set?

 Language is the foundation of humanity.
 Our ability to communicate gives us both empathy and a sense of self.
 With increasing globalization comes the need for greater access to language.
-Regardless of the language you're learning—whether it's English, Mandarin, Spanish, or Gaelic—those who pursue language training broaden their horizons, from career to education to travel and beyond.
+Regardless of the language you're learning—whether it's English, Mandarin, Spanish, or Gaelic—language training broadens your professional, personal, and academic horizons.
 Luckily, recent advancements in tech have allowed learning opportunities to catch up with the growing demand.

 However, these systems are not the only alternative methods for learning a language quickly.
 Others combine the practicality of online learning with the dynamic interactions of in-person education.

 In the modern world, in which the Internet has allowed increased collaboration between diverse people, the importance of speaking and writing well in multiple languages has become an educational need.
 Traditional-format language classes remain a staple in secondary and higher education models.

 However, alternatives such as online tutoring are gaining ground with language learners.
 For example, the methods used by online tutoring service Preply.com harness the principle of exposure-based learning in a convenient and affordable format, representing a departure from the conventional learning model.
 Students have one-on-one access to tutelage from high-level native speakers and the option to meet via video chat or in person.

 Studies show that rote memorization and hard study of grammar do not help students truly master languages.

 In fact, your best learning comes from something called comprehensible input.
 Comprehensible input occurs when the student receives information just barely beyond their level of proficiency, and the system works best when the teacher quickly adapts to the student's needs.